hln33/monkey-interpreter/readme.md

 Have a look at [Rlox](https://github.com/hln33/rlox/tree/main).
 A similar project I did, but following a different book called "Crafting Interpreters" and in the Rust programming language.

 ## Bookmark
-Writing a compiler in Go - It's Not Nothing, It's Null - page 174
+Writing a compiler in Go - Arguments - page 199